 Q: I have a lot sensors, I need an Expander!

-A: At the moment I have not looked too much into making a Expander.
+A: I have been looking into making a Expander.
 It has some programming-issues my skills are not up with.
 Making a 4-channel Expander would require 4 to 5 software serial ports and 4 of them needs to have Tx and Rx on same pin.
-That goes above my head, not even sure a Arduino Pro Mini can do that with enough reliability.
+That goes above my head at the moment but we’ll see what happens.
 My “DIY-philosophy” is “Affordable and easy” so there is a limit on hardware choices.
 But you have two options, get a Expander from shop or look into OpenXsensor here.

 Q: Can I modify your code and share/sell the sensor?

 A: Yes you can!
 At the moment all my DIY-sensors are shared in MIT-license.
 This combined with Arduino’s license means that as long as you use a unmodified Arduino-board you do not even need to share the code of the sensor you sell.
 You are required to include the MIT-license to your product tho.
 If you make a sensor with custom PCB including Arduino-design then all source (including PCB-drawings) needs to be shared too.
 Propietary is only possible with a sensor including complete arduino-board.
 You need to have a look on sensor-modules licenses too before doing anything.
-If you are making a product with my complete code or largely based on my code then it’s common courtesy (but not mandatory) to include a mention of that in your release notes.
+If you are making a product with my complete code or largely based on my code then a copyright-notice of origin needs to be included in your release.